thewca/wca-regulations/wca-regulations.md

 - E2) Procedure for Fewest Moves Solving:
     - E2a) The judge distributes a scramble sequence to all competitors.
 The judge then starts the stopwatch and calls "GO".
-    - E2b) All competitors have a total time limit of 60 minutes to devise a solution.
+    - E2b) All competitors have a total time limit of 60 minutes to find and write a solution.
         - E2b1) The judge should call "5 MINUTES REMAINING" at 55 minutes, and must call "STOP" at 60 minutes.
-    - E2c) At 60 minutes, each competitor must give the judge a legibly written solution with the competitor's name, using the notation defined for Outer Block Turn Metric (described in [Regulation 12a](regulations:regulation:12a)).
+    - E2c) At 60 minutes, each competitor must submit to the judge a single piece of paper with the competitor's written name (optionally accompanied by WCA ID) and solution, using the notation for the 3x3x3 Cube described in [Regulation 12a](regulations:regulation:12a).
 Penalty: disqualification of the attempt (DNF).
-    - E2d) The length of the solution is calculated in Outer Block Turn Metric (see [Regulation 12a](regulations:regulation:12a)).
+    - E2d) The competitor's result is the number of moves in their solution, calculated using Outer Block Turn Metric (see [Regulation 12a5](regulations:regulation:12a5)).
-        - E2d1) The competitor is permitted a maximum solution length of 80 (moves and rotations).
+        - E2d1) The competitor's solution must not exceed 80 moves (including rotations) when calculated using Execution Turn Metric (see [Regulation 12a6](regulations:regulation:12a6)).
+Penalty: disqualification of the attempt (DNF).
     - E2e) The competitor's solution must not be directly derived from any part of the scramble sequence.
 Penalty: disqualification of the attempt (DNF), at the discretion of the WCA Delegate.
-        - E2e1) The WCA Delegate may ask the competitor to explain the purpose of each move in their solution, irrespective of scrambling algorithm.
+        - E2e1) The WCA Delegate may ask the competitor to explain the purpose of each move in their solution, irrespective of the scramble sequence.
 If the competitor cannot give a valid explanation, the attempt is disqualified (DNF).
 - E3) The competitor may use the following objects during the attempt.
 Penalty for using unauthorized objects: disqualification of the attempt (DNF).
     - E3a) Paper and pens (both supplied by judge).
     - E3b) 3x3x3 Cubes (at most 3, self-supplied), as described in [Article 3](regulations:article:3).